SUNS-TIET/Famify/README.md

-AI chatbot used inside the FamPay App using GPT-3.
+AI chatbot used inside the FamPay App using GPT-3 (see GPT-3 branch).
 To ask questions about financial literacy, = Get expert financial guidance anytime, anywhere with our smart and friendly chatbot.
 Let's get started on securing your financial future together.

-Live Financial News & Updates - in form of daily bytes = In the world of financial wisdom, let us help you navigate the complexities of money management with our daily byte-sized financial advice.
+Live Financial News & Updates (see frontend branch) - in form of daily bytes = In the world of financial wisdom, let us help you navigate the complexities of money management with our daily byte-sized financial advice.